Underwood-Inc/strixun-stream-suite/packages/api-framework/encryption/ROUTE_ENCRYPTION_GUIDE.md

-# Per-Route Encryption System Guide [EMOJI]

-> **Industry-standard encryption middleware that ensures ALL routes encrypt responses with appropriate keys based on route type and authentication status.**
+# Per-Route Encryption System Guide ★ > **Industry-standard encryption middleware that ensures ALL routes encrypt responses with appropriate keys based on route type and authentication status.**

 ---

-## [EMOJI] Overview
+## ★ Overview

 The Per-Route Encryption System provides: